StrumpanTheCoder/CountdownApp/README.md

 ## Running the app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Link to deployed working web page: [countdownapp-ingrid.](https://countdownapp-ingrid.netlify.app/)

 ## Building the app